!2026: Harts Pass Road closed at Monument Creek

 Robinson Creek Trail starts near the Ballard Creek Campground on the lower end of Harts Pass Road.

 !2026: blowdowns A March 27th trail report counted 38 blow-downs on the first 3 miles.
 We can expect more father along the trail.
 I found no reports of blow-downs on the trail from the previous year.
+On June 1st the first three miles of the trail were logged out.

 2.7 miles in from the trailhead you will reach the bridge over Beauty Creek, beneath Beauty Falls.
 Photo below: